 - It is a conflict between two self-determination movements, the Jewish nationalist project and the Palestinian nationalist project, in the same territory.

-- The land to which Jews and Palestinians lay claim to was under the Ottoman Empire and then the British Empire in early 20th century.
+- The land to which Jews and Palestinians lay claim was under the Ottoman Empire and then the British Empire in the early 20th century.

 - Palestinian people, the Arab people from the same area, want to have a state by the name of Palestine in that area.